Get 40% off The BrickGun Book. Use coupon code REPLICA.

 • Create a server to handle true multiplayer games

-Realm of Racket is a lighthearted guide that will teach you some serious programming.
-Programming just got more fun.
+Realm of Racket is a lighthearted guide to some serious programming.
+Read it to see why Racketeers have so much fun!

-Professor Matthias Felleisen is a well-known author of numerous books on Lisp, Scheme, and programming, including the classic Little LISPer (also known as The Little Schemer).
-Felleisen is also one of the co-founders of the Racket language and the TeachScheme! project, which seeks to bring a gentle notion of algebraic programming to mathematics and science education in high schools.
-Felleisen is the 2012 recipient of the ACM Special Interest Group on Programming Languages (SIGPLAN) Lifetime Achievement Award as well as its Most Influential Paper Award.
+Professor Matthias Felleisen is one of the original authors of the Racket language and a co-author of The Little Schemer and How to Design Programs.
+In 1995, Felleisen launched the TeachScheme!
+Project, reaching out to high schools with a radically novel computing curriculum.
+Felleisen is the 2012 recipient of the ACM Special Interest Group on Programming Languages (SIGPLAN) Lifetime Achievement Award as well as ACM's 2009 Karl V. Karlstrom Outstanding Educator Award.
 He is currently a Trustee Professor in the College of Computer and Information Science at Northeastern University in Boston, Massachusetts.

-David Van Horn is a research professor who has programmed in Racket and Scheme for over a decade.
+David Van Horn is a research professor at Northeastern University who has programmed in Racket and Scheme for over a decade.

 Eight students of Northeastern University contributed to Realm of Racket: Forrest Bice, Rose DeMaio, Spencer Florence, Feng-Yun Mimi Lin, Scott Lindeman, Nicole Nussbaum, Eric Peterson, and Ryan Plessner.